prisma/prisma/smoke-test-js/README.md

 If you don't have a connection string yet:

 - [Follow the Notion document](https://www.notion.so/How-to-get-a-PlanetScale-and-Neon-database-for-testing-93d978061f9c4ffc80ebfed36896af16) or create a new database with Neon CLI `npx neonctl projects create` or in [Neon Console](https://neon.tech).
-- Create a new database with Neon CLI `npx neonctl projects create` or in [Neon Console](https://neon.tech).
 - Paste the connection string to `JS_NEON_DATABASE_URL`.

 In the current directory: